Disorder-induced topological phase transition in HgCdTe crystals: Introduction

 Band structure of narrow-gap HgCdTe semiconductors in the vicinity of the $\Gamma$ point of the Brillouin zone is represented by specific type of three-dimensional (3D) fermionic excitations named Kane fermions~\cite{Int1,Int2,Int2b,Int3}.
 Although their band dispersion is closely resembling dispersion of Dirac fermions with an additional band, Kane fermions in the three-band approximation are in fact hybrids of pseudo-spin-1 and -1/2 Dirac fermions~\cite{Int4,Int5}.
 This results that unlike the pseudo-spin-1 Dirac fermions, Kane fermions are not protected by symmetry or topology, and their band-gap can be set at will by varying Cd concentration or external parameters such as temperature~\cite{Int2} and hydrostatic pressure~\cite{Int6,th1}.
 The band-gap vanishing represents the critical state corresponding to the topological phase transition between a trivial semiconductor and topological semimetal~\cite{Int7,Int8}.

 The crucial influence of disorder on topological phase transitions was first discovered in two-dimensional (2D) systems hosting quantum spin Hall insulator state, like HgTe/CdHgTe quantum wells (QWs)~\cite{Int9}.
 Particularly, Li~\emph{et~al.}~\cite{Int9} have found that disorder may induce a topological phase transition if the QW is initially in the trivial semiconductor state.
 Then, Groth~\emph{et~al.}~\cite{Int10} have shown that the disorder-induced phase transition HgTe/CdHgTe QWs is caused by the quadratic terms $\propto k^2\sigma_z$ in 2D Bernevig-Hughes-Zhang (BHZ) Hamiltonian~\cite{Int11}.
 The latter is nothing than 2D Dirac Hamiltonian with additional quadratic corrections, required for the proper characterization of the topological state~\cite{Int12}.
-Later, disorder-induced phase transition was also investigated in 3D topological insulators~\cite{TAI3Da,TAI3Db,TAI3Dc} and Dirac/Weyl semimetals~\cite{TAI3Dd,TAI3De,TAI3Df,TAI3Dg}.
-Interestly, the discovered transitions correspond to weak-disorder topological transition, and thus can be treated within the self-consistent Born approximation (SCBA)~\cite{Int10,TAI3Dg,Int13,Int14,Int15}.
+Later, disorder-induced phase transitions have also been studied in 3D topological insulators~\cite{TAI3Da,TAI3Db,TAI3Dc}, Dirac/Weyl semimetals~\cite{TAI3Dd,TAI3De,TAI3Df,TAI3Dg} and amorphous solids~\cite{TAI3Dh}.
+In the latter case, it has been demonstrated that an ``unconventional'' transition from a trivial insulator state to a topological semimetal, could be driven by disorder.
+Interestly, the discovered transitions correspond to weak-disorder topological transition, and thus can be treated within the self-consistent Born approximation (SCBA)~\cite{Int10,TAI3Dg,TAI3Dh,Int13,Int14,Int15}.

 As clear from the above, the presence of disorder-induced topological phase transition is now evident for the systems, in which low-energy fermionic excitations are represented by Dirac or Weyl fermions.
 A question naturally arises whether such transition can occur in the system if the band structure is not represented by pseudo-spin-1/2 fermionic excitations.
 Below, considering the case of bulk HgCdTe crystals, we show the answer to the above question to be affirmative.